HomeGlossary › Longoza

 Scent

 Warm and spicy-green with woody-resinous undertones.
-Less pungent and camphorated than cardamom, with facets recalling cypress, rosemary, and juniper.
+Less pungent and camphorated than cardamom, with qualities recalling cypress, rosemary, and juniper.
 The beta-pinene dominance gives it a fresh, almost turpentine-like lift over the warmer spice base.

 Evolution over time